Connect with others who understand.

 Written by Jessica Wolpert

 For many people, injectable medications are a good option for treating psoriatic arthritis (PsA).
-These types of medications can help ease the symptoms of PsA and help prevent further disease progression and joint damage.
-Injection technology has improved a lot in the past few years, and there are now several different options to make injection easier.
+These types of medications can ease the symptoms of PsA and help prevent further disease progression and joint damage.
+Injection technology has improved a lot in recent years, leading to new options that make injection easier and more convenient.

 Injectable Medications for Psoriatic Arthritis